形見 — a keepsake · tap to play

 Do I need Spotify Premium?

-Yes — Katami plays to your speaker through Spotify Connect, which needs Premium.
-If you own a connected speaker, you almost certainly already have it.
+To play to a speaker, yes — that runs through Spotify Connect, which needs Premium.
+You can still build a collection and tap a card to open the album without it.
+If you own a connected speaker, you almost certainly already have Premium.

 Why not just open the Spotify app?